Summer Institute FAQ

 Am I going to be responsible for repairing equipment that someone’s life will depend on?

 Absolutely.
 During your training, you will learn how to ensure that the device you repaired is working properly (using calibration procedures).
-After every repair on site, you will perform the calibration procedure you learned for that equipment.
+After every repair, you will perform the calibration procedure you learned for that piece of equipment.
 You will work with the hospital staff to determine if the equipment is operating properly and safe to return to service.

-There is also some equipment you will not be able to fix, because you lack the parts or more advanced skills or because the machine is simply too far gone.
-You will be taught to know the difference between what you can allow back in service, what you should not, and what you are not permitted to work on.
+However, there is also some equipment you will not be able (or are not permitted) to fix, because you lack the parts or more advanced skills, or because the machine is simply too far gone.
+You will be taught to know the difference between what you can allow back in service, what you should not, and what you are not permitted to work on (i.e. high voltage equipment).

 Everyone in the hospital will know what I need to do, right?

-Probably not.
+No!
 Hospitals are large, complex organizations.
 Some people will know that you are coming and what you will be doing, but others won’t.
-Some will remember groups from previous, and be happy, but surprised you are here now.
-You should expect to have to repeatedly introduce yourself and explain your purpose there.
-Often, these are great opportunities to ask about that person’s background and purpose in the hospital.
+Some will remember groups from previous and be very happy to see you.
+Regardless, it is absolutely critical that you introduce yourself and properly explain your reason for being there to everyone that you meet.
+You should expect to have to do this repeatedly.
+Often, these are great opportunities to ask about that person’s background and role in the hospital.
 You may start a lifelong friendship this way!
-It is also an excellent opportunity to practice local language skills, which usually impress hospital staff.
+It is also an excellent opportunity to practice local language skills, which usually impresses hospital staff.

 Everyone does not speak English in the hospitals where you are going.
 You may find a few people who do, but very few.
-In Africa, more English is spoken, but your success depends on your mastery of introductory Swahili, or Kinyarwanda and French.
 You are genuinely expected to learn a substantial amount of the local language and use it.
 Some people find it quite advantageous to start studying as soon as they are accepted into the program.
 This is especially important for programs located in Spanish-speaking countries, where English is rarely (if at all) spoken.
 Often your level of enjoyment of the summer and your acceptance at the hospital will depend on your mastery of the local language.
-Note: English is widely spoken in Uganda and the program includes several short lectures on the local language.

-No. Living and working in the developing world can be quite difficult.
-You should expect to find significant challenges in the simple tasks of your daily living (including such basics as laundry, bathing, and using public transportation) and at work.
+No (depending on where you're coming from, of course).
+Living and working in low resource environment can be quite difficult.
+You should expect to find significant challenges in the simple tasks of your daily living (including such basics as laundry, bathing, and communication) and at work.
+You should also be prepared to use public transportation.
 Temperatures above 100°F/37°C in some areas of the hospital are not unusual in many settings, while at night temperatures can drop drastically.
 Buildings and student accommodation rarely have climate control (i.e. air conditioning or heating).

 Do participants get to pick which country they work in or is it assigned?

-For the Summer Institutes, you can apply to 1 or all of the programs.
+For the open enrollment Summer Institutes, you can apply to one or both program countries.
 When filling out the application, you can indicate which program you prefer or require.
 In most cases, participants are selected for the program for which they indicated preference.
-If we have an abundance of applicants for one country, we may call applicants and ask if they would consider a different placement.
+If we have an abundance of applicants for one country, we may ask if applicants would consider a different placement.

 I am not attending a university in the United States.
 Can I still apply?
 Will I still be eligible for financial aid?

-I won’t be able to participate in some of the program because I have a family commitment.
-Is that OK?
+- I won’t be able to participate in some of the program because I have a family commitment.
+Is that okay?

 Probably not.
-We may grant exceptions on a case-by-case basis, but bear in mind that that no partial tuition reimbursement will be granted and you may incur additional costs for transportation outside of the program start and end dates.
+We may grant exceptions on a case-by-case basis, but bear in mind that you will likely miss valuable time in training or in the hospital.
+In addition, no partial tuition reimbursement will be granted and you may incur additional costs for transportation outside of the program start and end dates.

 Financial aid is not available for the program deposit.